Backtest Results

 <figure><img src="/files/sPStlrGomnntHDLUhDSi" alt=""><figcaption></figcaption></figure>

-This will bring up the Save Backtest screen, which let’s you either save a new backtest, or save over (replace) an existing backtest.
+This will bring up the Save Backtest screen, which lets you either save a new backtest, or save over, or replace, an existing backtest.

 <figure><img src="/files/ZgdkmiH9jfayFlBIcY1W" alt=""><figcaption></figcaption></figure>

-If you select the “Create New Backtest” button, you can now name the backtest, along with a description, and tagging, and sharing.
+If you select the “Create New Backtest” button, you can now name the backtest, along with a description, tags, and sharing settings.

 <figure><img src="/files/eicNGLc7mXMxONaT3STt" alt=""><figcaption></figcaption></figure>